-Do not be tempted to use pre-prepared on-line solutions - this is cheating.
+Do not be tempted to use pre-prepared or generated on-line solutions and try to pass them off as your own work - this is cheating.
 Electronic tools used by awarding bodies can detect this sort of copying.

 You must not write inappropriate, offensive or obscene material.